mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 ### 1. Create an Azure Media Services account

-If you don't have a Media Services account in your subscription, create one.
+Create a Media Services account in your subscription if don't have it already.

+### 2. Create a Service Principal

-Create a Service Principal (go to the API tab in the account).
+Create a Service Principal.
+To do so, go to the API tab in the account ([follow this article](https://docs.microsoft.com/en-us/azure/media-services/media-services-portal-get-started-with-aad#service-principal-authentication))

-### 2. Start the AMS streaming endpoint
+### 3. Make sure the AMS streaming endpoint is started

 To enable streaming, go to the Azure portal, select the Azure Media Services account which has been created, and start the default streaming endpoint.